colosseum-wiot/colosseum-school-2024/gpu-assignment/README.md

 This document provides instructions for testing the performance of GPUs on Colosseum and running a PyTorch example for image classification using transfer learning.

-The link for Example (Transfer Learning for Computer Vision Tutorial)[https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html]
+The link for Example [Transfer Learning for Computer Vision Tutorial](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html)

 ## Connecting to Colosseum

+1. Connect to Colosseum VPN (instructions [here](https://colosseumneu.freshdesk.com/support/solutions/articles/61000285824-cisco-anyconnect-remote-vpn-access) and login to [Colosseum website](https://experiments.colosseum.net)).

-1. Connect to Colosseum and reserve a GPU with the PyTorch image.
+2. Connect to Colosseum and reserve a GPU with the PyTorch image (base-pytorch:1.0).

-2. SSH into Colosseum using the following command:
+3. SSH into Colosseum using the following command:
     ```
     ssh root@host-name -p [port]
     ```